- Ph.D., University of California, Irvine

 |Adjunct Professor of Apologetics

-Brian Crawford is a graduate of the Charles L. Feinberg Center and now teaches Apologetics at the seminary.
+Dr. Brian Crawford is a graduate of the Charles L. Feinberg Center and now teaches the Messianic Apologetics course at the Center.
+He also serves as the assistant director of the program.
 He is the Project Director for Chosen People Answers, a Messianic Apologetics ministry focused on making the case for Yeshua as the Messiah of Israel.
 He also serves on the publications and social media teams at Chosen People Ministries.
-In 2021, He graduated with a D.Min in worldview and apologetics at Talbot School of Theology.
+In 2021, he graduated with a D.Min. in Worldview and Apologetics at Talbot School of Theology.
 Brian is married to Liz and has three children.

 Dr. Richard Flashman